wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

 Per default, named locks on the repo database are used.
 Redis based locks are supported as an alternative and use on wikidata.org

-**dispatch lag**

-Dispatch lag is linked to max lag.
-If dispatch lag increases, max lag will also increase.
-Dispatching is not as efficient as DB replication so the raw lag value is not used, instead a factor is applied.
-The factor is configurable using the [dispatchLagToMaxLagFactor] setting.

-For more about maxlag see https://www.mediawiki.org/wiki/Manual:Maxlag_parameter

 ### On Clients

 **SiteLinkLookup**